CambridgeMolecularEngineering/tabledataextractor/docs/acknowledgement.rst

 This software was developed by Juraj Mavračić supported by a grant from the UK Engineering and Physical Sciences Research Council (EPSRC) EP/L015552/1 for the Centre for Doctoral Training (CDT) in Computational Methods for Materials Science.

+It forms part of a PhD project supervised by Jacqueline M. Cole and Stephen R. Elliott.
+The PhD was completed in the Molecular Engineering Group at the University of Cambridge, which is financially supported by the Engineering and Physical Sciences Research Council (EPSRC, EP/L015552/1), Science and Technology Facilities Council (STFC) and the Royal Academy of Engineering (RCSRF1819710).

 Some algorithms used and modified in *TableDataExtractor* have been originally developed by Embley et al.
 This is the MIPS (*Minimum Indexing Point Search*) algorithm that is used to find the row/column headers and the data region, as well as algorithms for prefixing header cells: